inbo/collective-access/README.md

 CollectiveAccess is free, open-source software for cataloguing and publishing museum and archival collections.
-We are currently evaluating and configuring the application for the INBO collections, in the context of the DiSSCo Flanders project (https://dissco-flanders.be/).
+We are currently evaluating and configuring the application for the INBO collections (https://www.gbif.org/grscicoll/institution/df2f787b-e54a-4902-8212-390bb2bc7b21), in the context of the DiSSCo Flanders project (https://dissco-flanders.be/).

 The INBO collections that will make use of this application
 - the DNA collection (45k DNA samples)